MewsSystems/gitbook-connector-api/use-cases.md

 ### Marketing Opt-out

-A customer has the ability to opt-out of marketing communciation.
-As Reputation management systems are also commonly used to launch marketing campaigns, the integration should ensure that if the option, `SendMarketingEmails` in the customer object is non existant then the customer is unsubscribed to any marketing.
+A customer has the ability to opt-out of marketing communication.
+As reputation management systems are also commonly used to launch marketing campaigns, the integration should ensure that if the option, `SendMarketingEmails`, in the [customer response](customers.md#get-all-customers) is non existent then the customer is unsubscribed from any marketing.

 ## Mobile key systems